scikit-image/scikit-image/doc/source/skips/1-values.rst

   how that function is used in a scientific application.
 Good documentation is hard, so this requirement can stall many contributions.
 Core developers take an active role in finishing final documentation examples.
 - We don't do magic.
-We use NumPy arrays instead of fancy façade objects^, and we prefer to educate users rather than make decisions on their behalf.
+We use NumPy arrays instead of fancy façade objects[#np], and we prefer to educate users rather than make decisions on their behalf.
   This does not preclude sensible defaults, but it does preclude *value-dependent* behavior that is not controllable by the user.
 [3]_

 This document
 *************